umutdundar99/vision-transformers-auair/README.md

 #  Introduction
 This repository contains the implementation of You Only Look at One Sequence on the AU-AIR dataset.
 The paper proposes a novel transformer-based object detection framework that can effectively detect objects in a single sequence of images.
 The framework is designed to work with the AU-AIR dataset, which contains a large number of annotated sequences for training and evaluation.
+The YOLOS-tiny architecture was trained from scratch using an input resolution of 512×864, rather than leveraging pre-trained weights, as the available pre-trained models were trained on the ImageNet-1K dataset with a resolution of 800×1333.
+Due to limited computational resources, we opted for training at a lower resolution without pre-training.

 # Dataset
 The AU-AIR dataset is a large-scale dataset for object detection in aerial images.
 The dataset contains a large number of annotated sequences, which can be used for training and evaluation of object detection models.
 The dataset can be downloaded from the official website: [AU-AIR Dataset](https://bozcani.github.io/auairdataset/).